kenrector/sigma-cpv-kit/README.md

 You can boot CP-V from the swapper with the simh boot command, boot dpb0.
 Each time you reboot you will need to do the on 107 keyin and dep 114a 0 command.

+Logon to one of the CP-V terminal lines with telnet.
+The sigma.ini file includes mux attach options for the mux lines 0-5, 10 and a mux attach for port 4000.
+If you telnet to port 4000 you will be connected to the next available line following line 5, but skipping line 10.
+You should be greeted by the salutation,

+HI, TCP-V HERE - ANDREWS C0F
+09:55 AUG 23,'80 ON WEST   USER# C     LINE# 6
+LOGON PLEASE:

+Telnet to one of the dedicated lines, 0-5, 10 will get you connected as a non-VT100 terminal.